anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {{sec:domain-names}}.
-This can save 1 byte of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component as well as a 0 byte at the end of the name.
+This can save 1 byte of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component and well as a zero byte at the end of the name.
 With CBOR on the other hand only 1 byte is required to define type and length of the text string.
 Likewise, if the record data is purely a numerical value, it can be expressed as either an unsigned or negative integer.